 | Family Member | Key Risks | Core Protective Measures |

-| Babies & Children | Influenza, RSV, Norovirus | Vaccination, frequent handwashing, avoiding crowded spaces |
+| Babies & Children | Influenza, RSV, Norovirus | Vaccination, handwashing, avoiding crowded spaces |

-| Adults & Adolescents | Influenza, spreading virus | Vaccination, respiratory hygiene, staying home when sick |
+| Adults & Adolescents | Influenza, virus spreading | Vaccination, respiratory hygiene, staying home when sick |

-| Older Adults, Pregnant Women & Chronically Ill | Severe flu complications, condition exacerbation | Priority vaccination, consistent chronic disease management, close symptom monitoring |
+| Older Adults, Pregnant Women & Chronically Ill | Severe complications, condition worsening | Priority vaccination, chronic disease management, symptom monitoring |

 Constanza TOBAR